-Brexit is the abbreviation of “Britain Exit,” which refers to the decision for the United Kingdom to leave the European Union.
-Brexit involves the process of negotiating new trade deals, citizen registration rules, borders, etc. The process started on June 23, 2016, after the referendum passes by 51.9% to 48.1%.
+Brexit is the abbreviation of “Britain Exit,” which refers to the decision of the United Kingdom to leave the European Union.
+Brexit involves the process of negotiating new trade deals, citizen registration rules, borders, etc. The process started on June 23, 2016, after the referendum passed by 51.9% to 48.1%.

 Quick Summary Points

-- Brexit stands for “Britain Exit”, which refers to the decision to leave the European Union.
+- Brexit stands for “Britain Exit”, which refers to the UK’s decision to leave the European Union.

-- The process involves the negotiation of borders, residence permits, and trade regulations.
+- The process involves the renegotiation of things such as residence permits and trade regulations.

 How Did Brexit Start?

 Brexit officially started on June 23, 2016, after the passing of the Brexit referendum.
-However, there’s been growing pressure for a referendum years before.
+However, there had been growing pressure for such a referendum for several years.
 The referendum passed for several reasons, such as immigration, sovereignty, and monetary issues.
-Immigration or migration is a longstanding issue in Britain, with debates over the value of the process.
-According to The Economist, areas that saw a large increase in the foreign-born population always saw a higher percentage of people voting to leave.
+Immigration is a longstanding issue in Britain.
+Like much of Western Europe, the UK has experienced a massive influx of Muslim immigrants from the Middle East within the past 10-20 years.
+According to The Economist, areas of the UK that saw a large increase in the foreign-born population also saw a higher percentage of people voting to leave the EU.

 There are also arguments that Britons feel less integrated with the EU than other citizens within Europe.
-Since the citizens have less of a European identity, they believe decisions about the UK should only be made by people in the UK.
-The strong UK identity is another reason there was support for Brexit.
+UK citizens have less of a European identity and a strong UK identity.

 Benefits of Brexit

-If the United Kingdom does a hard Brexit, they will achieve more freedom to create trade deals and regulations.
-A hard Brexit is a scenario in which the UK give up access to the single market and customs union.
+If the United Kingdom does a hard Brexit, they will achieve more freedom to create their own trade deals and regulations.
+A hard Brexit is a scenario in which the UK gives up access to the single market and customs union.
 Regaining sovereignty is seen as a win even by those who opted to stay in the EU.

-For example, under EU law, a citizen of another EU nations can decide to move and live in the UK with no restrictions.
-It led to a large increase in immigration into Britain and created difficulties fulfilling housing and service needs.
-Through a hard Brexit, UK will exercise full control over its borders.
+For example, under EU law, a citizen of another EU nation can decide to move to and live in the UK with no restrictions.
+This has led to a large increase in immigration into Britain and created difficulties fulfilling housing and service needs.
+Through a hard Brexit, the UK will exercise full control over its borders.